EberlyODL/phys211/instructor.md

 * List of readings
 * Course content webpage.
 You are currently viewing week 1 of the course content.
-* Homework, discussion boards, Labs, tutorials, quiz (the activities).
+* Reading quiz, discussion boards, Labs, tutorials, quiz (the activities).

 ## Summer version of the course: